edgedb/edgedb/docs/tutorial/createdb.rst

     COMMIT TRANSACTION

-The name of a migration doesn't matter much beyond providing a way to specify the particular migration must be committed.
+The name of a migration doesn't matter much beyond providing a way to specify the particular migration which must be committed.
 Once the transaction is committed the schema is updated and we're ready to :ref:`populate the database with data <ref_tutorial_queries>`.